Saurolophus: Species

 S. kryschtofovici (Riabinin, 1930) is not considered valid; either it is regarded as a dubious name, or as a synonym of S. angustirostris (although the name antedates S. angustirostris).

 Until a 2011 reevaluation of the species by Phil R. Bell, S. angustirostris was not well-described.
 No autapomorphies, unique derived traits, had been established distinguishing it from S. osborni.
 Bell found in a publication earlier in the year that the two previous studies of S. angustirostris, by Rozhdestvensky in 1952, and Maryanska and Osmolska in 1981, do not provide a comprehensive enough description to compare the species with S. osborni.

 In 1939–40, two partial skeletons were found in the late Maastrichtian age Moreno Formation of California.
 These specimens were referred to cf. Saurolophus sp.
 In 2010, one of the skulls was instead assigned to Edmontosaurus.
 A 2013 study placed the two specimens in a new species, S. morrisi.
 In 2014, the species was reassigned to a new genus, Augustynolophus.
 Fossils of a possible third species of Saurolophus were unearthed in the Almond Formation in Wyoming by Barnum Brown back in 1937.
-A close relative of Saurolophus and Augustynolophus, and/or a possible species of the former was unearthed in the Javelina Formation in Texas back in 2016.